pelumibabs/pelumibabs/README.md

 -->
 ***

-#### Mobile Engineer, focused and result-oriented individual with verifiable track record of IT projects delivery success.
-Excellent team leader and business savvy/analyst with strong inclination for agile technology solution and infrastructure for service excellence and business competitiveness.
+#### Focused and result-oriented individual with verifiable track record of IT projects delivery success.
+Excellent team leader with strong inclination for agile technology solution and infrastructure for service excellence and business competitiveness.

 ***